mstover/CodeLearner/docs/terms.md

 ### Interface

-And interface is a collection of [methods](#method) that must be implemented by any class that "implements" the interface.
+An interface is a collection of [methods](#method) that must be implemented by any class that "implements" the interface.
 It is like a promise to any code that receives your class, that they can call any of those methods on your class.